rwaming/next_karaoke_remote/README.md

       - It makes it possible to get information
         1. how many users select a specific song
         1. where user access to that page from.
+  1. Remote controller can be hided.
+  1. Open and hide nav, menu bar.
+  1. Entities will be decoded. (html-entities)
+  1. Motions in mobile and PC is divided.
+(Especially for mobile which has only tap, not hover)
+- Remove unnecessary variable.
+  1. states like videoTitle, videoArtist...

 <br>